kourouklides/artificial_neural_networks/README.md

 - Ensemble Learning
 - Transfer Learning

+Hyperparameter Optimization, Model Selection and Model Evaluation are outside the scope of this repository.

 Finally, regarding Theory of Artificial Neural Networks, you can check the following page of my personal wiki:

 - [Artificial Neural Network](https://wiki.kourouklides.com/wiki/Artificial_Neural_Network)